thedrp/thedrp.github.io/wiki/digimon/Kuramon_(Erynn).md

 -----

 ## Origin
-Kuramon was created in 200X to be Erynn's Digimon partner.
+Biri was created in 200X to be Erynn's Digimon partner.
 (Awaiting further info)

 # Evolution
 -----